Princesseuh/princesseuh.dev/content/2016-11-30-new-website.md

 Honorable mention to Jekyll, Hugo and Hexo which all looked neat (specially Hugo.
 I like Go and the documentation seemed extra nice)

-And so Pelican it was!#####
+And so Pelican it was!

 ### Downside

-Unfortunately due to being a static website, the few 'dynamic' parts of the website needed to be emulated through Javascript (the devil!).
+Unfortunately due to being a static website, the few 'dynamic' parts of the website needed to be emulated through JavaScript (the devil!).

-So comments and the random sentences in the header won't work if Javascript is disabled, sorry!
+So comments and the random sentences in the header won't work if JavaScript is disabled, sorry!
 That's pretty much the only bad part of it though and those features are not core to the website anyway.

 ## Design